 Gear4 Platoon cases are available on Amazon for most older models, including:

 Best for Water Protection: LifeProof FRE

 Waterproof cases aren’t as popular as they used to be, because they’re just not as necessary any more. iPhone models are getting better at keeping liquid out all the time, though exactly how much is too much is always up for debate.

-According to Apple, this means all iPhones made in the last few years can be submerged in 6.6 feet (2 meters) of water for up to 30 minutes.
-Newer ones can go even deeper: the iPhone 13 range can handle three times as much (20 feet/6m.)
+According to Apple, this means all iPhones made in the last few years can be submerged in at least 6.6 feet (2 meters) of water for up to 30 minutes.
+Newer ones can go even deeper: the iPhone 13 and 14 range, for instance, can handle three times as much: 20 feet/6m.

 iPhone owners have questioned how accurate that claim actually is, and Apple admits that the water-resistance can lessen the longer you have your phone.
 The fine print from Apple reads: “Splash, water, and dust resistance are not permanent conditions and resistance might decrease as a result of normal wear.”